A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data: Utility Metrics for Experimentation

+These measures are similar conceptually to the confidence interval overlap (CIO) measure from \citet{karr2006framework}.
+However, we found the measure hard to interpret in the regression results for our study.
+Specifically, when the confidential and DP CIs do not overlap, the CIO value is negative.
+But, interpreting this negative value is unclear.
+Conversely, when the DP CI completely encompasses the confidential CI, the CIO cannot be less than 0.5, regardless of how wide the DP CI becomes.
+The results shown in the Supplementary Material for the estimate of simple means and CIs give the CIO values, but we do not include them for the regression results.

-Given this issue, we calculate the ratio of the widths of the intervals (CIR) and also conducted two additional utility measures for our regression analyses.
-We calculate the number of times across the 100 repetitions that the coefficient signs of the original data match the DP coefficients and if the DP CIs included zero.
-These two measures allow us to more accurately assess the inferential differences (for hypothesis testing) between the original and the private outputs.
-In a practical setting, this evaluation tells us how the DP methods will impact the public policy decisions for the particular tax case study.
-Specifically, we evaluate whether the tax public policy outcome will change for each analysis using the noisy results.
+Although the CIR and SSO measures are less familiar to a statistical audience, they give an interpretive way of assessing the inferential differences between the confidential and DP outputs.
+In a practical setting, this evaluation tells us how the DP methods could impact the public policy decisions for a particular tax case study.